-Despite the challenging circumstances surrounding the global pandemic, 2020 has been a banner year for CIMSEC!
 Thanks to our incredible community, we have broken records in terms of content, reach, and partnerships.
-Project Trident, our year-long collaboration with leading maritime security organizations, has shined a much-needed spotlight on numerous issues in maritime security and we have many more exciting collaborations in store for 2021.
-Our podcasts, Sea Control and Bilge Pumps, have reinvigorated discussion of critical maritime security issues and naval history.
+Project Trident, our two-year-long collaboration with leading maritime security organizations, has shined a much-needed spotlight on numerous issues in maritime security.
+Our Sea Control podcast has reinvigorated discussion of critical maritime security issues and naval history.
 Our new naval professional society, the Warfighting Flotilla, is rapidly growing and offering new ways for members to connect and converse.
 Together, we have built tremendous momentum for the future and sustained this vibrant forum.

 At CIMSEC, we believe victory in the maritime domain starts with great ideas communicated compellingly — Write, Fight, Win.
-Beginning with Giving Tuesday and going through December, we are holding our annual #WriteFightWin Holiday Donation Campaign to support CIMSEC into the new year.
 CIMSEC is proud to say that since our founding our content has been free and always will be.
 Especially as more websites build paywalls or pursue intrusive advertising, we hope those in the CIMSEC community who value our free, no-ad model will consider supporting us with monthly donations.
 Please donate to support our efforts and keep the conversation on maritime security as robust as possible.

 In addition to direct donations, CIMSEC is registered on AmazonSmile so you can donate while you shop this holiday season!
 Make CIMSEC your preferred charity on AmazonSmile!
 You can also use the free browser extension Smilematic to automatically redirect you AmazonSmile whenever you shop Amazon!